HuanLab/ML4MassSpec/README.md

 # Machine Learning in Metabolomics Tutorial

 Welcome!
-This repository is a step-by-step beginner’s guide to using machine learning for metabolomics data.
-You do not need any coding experience to get started.
-All instructions are written for absolute beginners.
+This repository is a step-by-step beginner’s guide to using machine learning in metabolomics, with a specific forcus on data processing and interpreatation.
+You do not need much coding experience to get started.
+All instructions are written for beginners.

 ---